Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: The Discrete Group

 so that we obtain the direct product of two $S_3$ groups.
 Thus we show that $\A$ and $\Bm$ generate the group $S_3\times S_3$ with the total number of elements equal to $2\times3\times2\times3$.
-Note that the elements of $S_3\times S_3$ in the basis given by, Eq.~(\ref{eq:s31gen}, \ref{eq:s32gen}), are matrices with `1's and `0's only.
+Note that the elements of $S_3\times S_3$ in the basis given by Eqs.~(\ref{eq:s31gen}) and (\ref{eq:s32gen}), are matrices with 1's and 0's only.

-$\ceo$ and $\cet$, Eqs.~(\ref{eq:ceo}, \ref{eq:cet}), individually generate the cyclic group $C_8$.
+$\ceo$ and $\cet$, Eqs.~(\ref{eq:ceo}) and (\ref{eq:cet}), individually generate the cyclic group $C_8$.
 In $\bt$, we can find two more such generators of $C_8$,